 Other language(s): SpanishMission:

-To provide accurate, up-to-date, and reliable information on cancer that is easy to understand; this confidential service is a federally funded cancer education program.
+To provide accurate, up-to-date, and reliable information on cancer that is easy to understand; this free service is a federally funded cancer education program.

-- Offers trained information specialists who can answer cancer-related questions on a range of cancer topics, including the most recent advances in cancer treatment.
+- Offers trained information specialists who can answer cancer-related questions on a range of cancer topics (but is not a substitute for medical advice).

 Population served: Patients with MDS, caregivers, health professionals worldwide